sonodano/time-series-papers/README.md

 Discovering Mixtures of Structural Causal Models from Time Series Data

-Unlocking the Potential of Transformers in Time Series Forecasting with Sharpness-Aware Minimization and Channel-Wise Attention
+- [x] SAMformer: Unlocking the Potential of Transformers in Time Series Forecasting with Sharpness-Aware Minimization and Channel-Wise Attention

-An Analysis of Linear Time Series Forecasting Models
+- [x] An Analysis of Linear Time Series Forecasting Models

 TimeMIL: Advancing Multivariate Time Series Classification via a Time-aware Multiple Instance Learning